 Consultation is important, but engaging with communities prior to even writing a research proposal is vital to the research process.
 Community members need to be research partners and feel they have part ownership of the project - they must be able to discuss research topics and issues and contribute to the formulation of research questions.

-For more people to benefit from science it is also very important to consult with communities when choosing parameters for what to measure.
+For more people to benefit from science, it is also very important to consult with communities when choosing parameters for what to measure.
 Today, we often see that inappropriate choices of parameters are making the beneficiary of research very limited, many times only to the research and not to the communities.
 Often such research has been developed within some very narrow entities, where, when the communities find out what it is all about, are told that the researchers would have the same results, maybe even better, if they had been consulted, and would have been to the benefit for the community as well.
 Many times research, especially in the Arctic, is to a great extent, cost and resource consumptive.
-If we can turn this trend into multiple beneficiary research that would make the results better and create sustainable programs.
-We have throughout modern history been lending our environment to the humanity, through giving researchers to do whatever they find interesting, for free.
+If we can turn this trend into multiple beneficiary research, that would make the results better and create sustainable programs.
+We have throughout modern history been lending our environment to the humanity, through giving researchers freedom to do whatever they find interesting, for free.
 We have reached a point where this has to be turned into multi-beneficiary research including the communities.

 Many communities have their own research priorities, and many are interested in conducting their own research projects independently - there are communities that are interested and well able to do this (on all kinds of topics).
 There needs to be funding to communities directly for these kinds of efforts - funding directly to communities without putting conditions on them or tying them to someone else's research agenda.
 Many communities want to have ownership and leadership of the research process, in other words to conduct their own research process (decolonizing science).